goodwin-matt/matts_commonplace_book/_sources/general_computer_science.md

     6. Uniform interface
 - The world wide web is just one of many services on the internet (email, streaming, etc. being others)
 - A RESTful API is a REST API that is accessed through http.

+## IP Addresses

+- Each computer has an IP address.
+IPv4 is the binary IP address in decimal form.
+- CIDR (Classless Inter-Domain Routing) is a way to specify a range of addresses.
+    - This notation has the IPv4 address written out but then with a backslash and a number.
+This number tells you how many of the bits are fixed.